SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-We evaluated the aggregate computation time (i.e., the server and client's en/decoding, en/decryption, and homomorphic operations) for the cases where the feature and threshold bit sizes are 16 bits and 32 bits (quantized).
-The results are illustrated in \autoref{tab:result-local}.
-We tested only 14 bits for Zama's Concrete ML, because its framework supports maximum 14-bit data length.
-We evaluated the cases with and without GPU.
-When using only CPU without GPU, Baseline's average computation time was 119.26s (16 bits) and 131.68s (32 bits), and Zama's Concrete ML's average time was 93.35s (14 bits), whereas \sysname took 3.66s (16 bits) and 4.69s (32 bits).
-When using GPU, Baseline's average computation time was 2.15s (16 bits) and 2.54s (32 bits), and Concrete ML's average time was 70.91s (14 bits), whereas \sysname's average time was 0.58s (16 bits) and 0.67s (32 bits).
+We evaluated end-to-end inference time with an RTT of 50ms (including the server and client's encoding/decoding, encryption/decryption, and homomorphic operations) for the cases where the feature and threshold bit sizes are 16 bits and 32 bits (quantized), respectively.
+The results are illustrated in \autoref{tab:result-generic}.
+We tested only 14 bits for Zama because its framework supports a maximum 14 bit data length.
+We evaluated the cases w/o GPU.
+Without a GPU, Baseline's average computation time is 185.58 s (16 bits) and 191.19 s (32 bits), while Zama's average time is 113.73 s (14 bits).
+In contrast, \sysname's time is 4.37 s (16 bits) and 5.41 s (32 bits).
+When using a GPU, Baseline's average computation time is 3.40s (16 bits) and 5.28s (32 bits), and Zama's average time is 67.03s (14 bits), whereas \sysname's average time is 1.97s (16 bits) and 2.35s (32 bits).